Skip to main content

 De-Identified Health Information (per Safe Harbor) No longer covered by HIPAA Legally unrestricted, though contractual limitations with the wellness vendor may apply.
 The data is no longer considered PHI, though re-identification remains a technical possibility.

-Ultimately, the legal prohibition on sharing personal with an employer is robust, but it is contingent on a nuanced understanding of data states.
+Ultimately, the legal prohibition on sharing personal health data with an employer is robust, but it is contingent on a nuanced understanding of data states.
 The system is designed to permit the flow of generalized, strategic information while blocking the flow of personalized, tactical information.

 The integrity of this system relies on the diligent application of data aggregation and de-identification standards by wellness program vendors, acting as business associates under HIPAA, and the vigilant oversight of employers to ensure they only receive data that is legally permissible and ethically sound.